MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Selecting-Items-from-a-List-Box.md

 ---
-ms.date:  06/05/2017
-keywords:  powershell,cmdlet
+description: This article shows how to create a list box control using the .NET Framework form-building features in Windows PowerShell. ms.date: 06/05/2017
 title: Selecting Items from a List Box
-description: This article shows how to create a list box control using the .NET Framework form-building features in Windows PowerShell.
 ---
 # Selecting Items from a List Box